 npm run start:sse

-Add the following to claude_desktop_config.json
+Add the following to claude_desktop_config.json:

 {